ghanashyam03/ForWhile/Documentation/README.md

 ### Goals

-- Define the purpose and core concepts of SimpleLang.
+- Define the purpose and core concepts.
 - Experiment with syntax options for simplicity and readability.
 - Establish foundational syntax rules.